firesidefiction/firesidefiction.github.io/_posts/issues/17-Jul-Sep-2022/issue-103/2022-07-12-taming-the-land.md

 They were armed.
 Why?
 What was the threat?

-<Detha?> I sent. <Kyan?> The scene below me was unprecedented, and I was no longer thinking about network security.
-There was a dormant android near the Base and a trio of quadrupeds nearby, but none of them were occupied, so I broadcast to any colleagues within range of my signal. <Have you seen Base?
-Do you know what’s going on?>
+&lt;Detha?&gt; I sent. &lt;Kyan?&gt; The scene below me was unprecedented, and I was no longer thinking about network security.
+There was a dormant android near the Base and a trio of quadrupeds nearby, but none of them were occupied, so I broadcast to any colleagues within range of my signal. &lt;Have you seen Base?
+Do you know what’s going on?&gt;

 I made another pass overhead.
 One of the figures looked up and lifted a handgun.
 It was me.
 My true-body.